MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Template strings (ES6):** Introduced in ES6 as an easier way to combine / concatenate strings.

+To create a template string, we need to use back-ticks.
+In the part where we want to inject another value, we use a dollar sign ($) followed by opening and closing curly braces.
+Inside we add a JavaScript expression pointing to wanted value.

+    let name = 'Mikke'
+    console.log(`Hey, my name is ${name}!`)

+We can add as many values as we need to into the string.

+    console.log(`Hey, my name is ${name}!
+I am ${age} old`)

+**Function scope:** The same scoping rules that applies to the program as a whole also applies to the functions.

+The functions define local scopes.
+That includes everything inside the code block, but also the function arguments.

+    // Global scope (convertFarenheitToCelsius, celsius)
+    // Local scope (farenheit, celsius)

+    let convertFerenheitToCelcius = function (farenheit) {
+    let celsius = (farenheit - 32) * 5 / 9;
+    return celsius;
+    }

+    let celsius = convertFerenheitToCelcius(68);

+    console.log(celsius)

 **Arguments default:** We can set a default value on the parameters when defining a function.
 If no arguments are set when calling the function, the default will be used.

     let getScoreText = function (name, score = 0) { // 0 is set as default for score.